mstniy/safepm/artifact_evaluation/README.md

 ```
 ./figure_x.sh
 ```
-This script will create a `plots` directory and will place the respective plot there both in .png and in .pdf format.
+This script will create a `plots` directory and will place the respective plot there, both in .png and in .pdf format.

 To obtain all the plots, we provide the `safepm_figures.sh`.
 Simply run: